maddsua/maddsua/README.md

 Don't see any recent activity here?
-It's probably because I was busy doing some real work.
-In Ukraine we like to use [GitLab](https://gitlab.com/maddsua) for it.
-[GitLab](https://gitlab.com/maddsua) is just much better for private projects (9/10 of my work 😎) and those fancy devops things.
+It's probably because I was gone making some private stuff at [GitLab](https://gitlab.com/maddsua)